Novel electronic state of honeycomb iridate Cu$_2$IrO$_3$ at high pressure: Abstract

 \section{Abstract}

 \ \ \cuiro\ has attracted recent interest due to its proximity to the Kitaev quantum spin liquid state and the complex structural response observed at high pressures.
 We use x-ray spectroscopy and scattering as well as electrical transport techniques to unveil the electronic structure of \cuiro\ at ambient and high pressures.
 Despite featuring a $\mathrm{Ir^{4+}}$ $J_{\rm{eff}}=1/2$ state at ambient pressure, Ir $L_{3}$ edge resonant inelastic x-ray scattering reveals broadened electronic excitations that point to the importance of Ir $5d$-Cu $3d$ interaction.
 High pressure first drives an Ir-Ir dimer state with collapsed \ls\ and \lzsz, signaling the formation of $5d$ molecular orbitals.
-A novel $\mathrm{Cu \to Ir}$ charge transfer is observed at the onset of phase 5 above \SI{30}{\GPa} at low temperatures, leading to an approximate $\mathrm{Ir^{3+}}$ and $\mathrm{Cu^{1.5+}}$ valence, with persistent insulating electrical transport seemingly driven by charge segregation of Cu 1+/2+ ions into distinct sites.
-Concomitant x-ray spectroscopy and scattering measurements through different thermodynamic paths demonstrate a strong electron-lattice coupling, with $J_{\rm{eff}}=1/2$ and $\mathrm{Ir^{3+}}$/$\mathrm{Cu^{1.5+}}$ electronic states occurring only in phases 1 and 5, respectively.
-Remarkably, the charge-transferred state can only be reached if \cuiro\ is pressurized at low temperature, suggesting that phonons play an important role in the stability of this phase.
-These results point to the choice of thermodynamic path across interplanar collapse transition as a key route to access novel states in intercalated iridates.
+A novel $\mathrm{Cu \to Ir}$ charge transfer is observed above \SI{30}{\GPa} at low temperatures, leading to an approximate $\mathrm{Ir^{3+}}$ and $\mathrm{Cu^{1.5+}}$ valence, with persistent insulating electrical transport seemingly driven by charge segregation of $\mathrm{Cu^{1+}}$/$\mathrm{Cu^{2+}}$ ions into distinct sites.
+Concomitant x-ray spectroscopy and diffraction measurements through different thermodynamic paths demonstrate a strong electron-lattice coupling, with $J_{\rm{eff}}=1/2$ and $\mathrm{Ir^{3+}}$/$\mathrm{Cu^{1.5+}}$ electronic states occurring only in phases 1 and 5, respectively.
+Remarkably, the charge-transfer state can only be reached if \cuiro\ is pressurized at low temperature, suggesting that phonons play an important role in the inhibiting this phase.
+These results point to the choice of thermodynamic path across interplanar collapse transition as a key parameter to access novel states in intercalated iridates.